RishabhJain2404/Digital-Music-Store-Analysis-Using-SQL/Digital music store sql queries.md

-Analysis Of Digital Music Store Data Using Sql
+Music Store Data Exploration Using Sql
 ---

-1. Let's find out the countries which have the most Invoices of our digital music store.
+1. Let's find out the countries which have the most Invoices of our music store.
 ```sql
 SELECT billing_country,COUNT(billing_country) AS invoices_count
 FROM invoice